ericelliott/redux-dsm/README.md

 ## .getStatus

-`getStatus` is a selector, which returns the current status.
+`getStatus` is a selector which returns the current status.
 It takes into account the slice name you provided to Redux-dsm as `component`.

 ```js
 const slice = 'user-authentication';